opendocsg/opendoc-supreme-court-practice-directions/PART-22-Civil-Proceedings-That-Do-Not-Use-The-Electronic-Filing-Service.md

-# PART XXII: Civil Proceedings That Do Not Use The Electronic Filing Service
+# Part XXII: Civil Proceedings That Do Not Use The Electronic Filing Service
 &nbsp;

 : 153\.
 Application